Semester

 • On a multi-day camping trip, explore Amboseli National Park – widely regarded as the best place in the world to observe free-ranging elephants.

-• Track mountain gorillas with guest lecturers from the Dian Fossey Gorilla Fund – or, at Gombe, study chimpanzees in the very forests where Goodall’s discoveries reshaped our understanding of animal intelligence and social structures.
+• Study chimpanzees at Gombe, in the very forests where Goodall’s discoveries reshaped our understanding of animal intelligence and social structures.

 • Visit multiple conservancies and wildlife orphanages, learning how experts research and care for iconic species such as lions, white and black rhinos, elephants, zebras and others wildlife populations.